imsdev/ims-devops-java-jenkins/README.md

 To finish click **Save**

-For more information visit the [Wiki](https://github.com/imsdev/share2018/wiki)
+For more information and troubleshooting tips visit the [Wiki](https://github.com/imsdev/share2018/wiki)